rlehfeld/rpyc-ng/docs/docs/async.rst

 with your local operation.
 At some later point, you may want to poll for the completion of the work, or perhaps be notified of its completion using a callback function.

-RPyC is very well-suited for asynchronous work.
+RPyC-NG is very well-suited for asynchronous work.
 In fact, the protocol itself is asynchronous, and synchronicity is layered on top of that -- by issuing an asynchronous request and waiting for its completion.
 However, since the synchronous modus-operandi is the most common one, the library exposes a synchronous interface, and you'll need to explicitly enable